yanrivera19/spotify/README.md

 # Spotify (clone)

 This is a [open.spotify.com](https://open.spotify.com) clone.
-On the app one can search for songs/tracks, artists, and albums that match whatever term gets submitted.
-When a song, artist, or album gets selected, it will be opened on the spotify website on a new tab.
+On the app you can search for songs/tracks, artists, and albums that match whatever term you submit on the search bar.
+When you select a song, artist, or album, it will be opened on the Spotify website on a new tab.
 The data displayed was obtained using the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).

 ###How the App Works